VladMocanu7264/CV-web-page/README.md

 # CV-web-page
-A smal HTML-CSS project aiming to create a CV, made as part of the Go
+A smal HTML-CSS project aiming to create a CV, made as part of the GoIt online corse.